isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/in-display-setup.md

 ## For Video
 [ ![dada](assets/dada.png)](assets/dada.png)

 * Upload Video: Raw creative asset.
-See  [Ad Specs.](../../../user-guide/planning/ad-formats/ad-specs.md)
+See [standard specifications for supported ad types](https://www.tubemogul.com/ad-specs/)
 * Use Existing Video: Use a previously uploaded video to create a new ad.
 * Advanced: 3rd Party Ad Tag.
 We currently accept DFA and Sizmek SSL compliant tags.